Constructive S4 modal logics with the finite birelational frame property: Introduction

-Another important field of application related intuitionistic variants of $\mathsf{S4}$ is the so-called Fitch-style modal $\lambda$-calculus~\cite{borghuis1994coming,Martini1996}, where Fitch-style calculi~\cite{fitch} are extended with two functions `later' and `constant', which can be captured in terms of the $\nec$ modality in intuitionistic modal logic.
+Another important field of application for constructive $\sf S4$ is the so-called Fitch-style modal $\lambda$-calculus~\cite{borghuis1994coming,Martini1996}, where Fitch-style calculi~\cite{fitch} are extended with two functions, `later' and `constant', which can be captured in terms of the $\nec$ modality in intuitionistic modal logic.
 In~\cite{ranald18}, Clouston studies a variation of the modal $\mathsf{S4}$ Fitch-style calculus where the $\nec$ modality is idempotent (i.e. $\nec \varphi$ and $\nec \nec \varphi$ are not only logical equivalent but also identical).

-Inspired by the previous work of Fitch~\cite{fitch1948intuitionistic} and Wijesekera~\cite{wijesekera1990constructive}, \emph{constructive modal logics} provide specific semantics for the $\ps$ operator.
-Although most of the applications we have mentioned only consider the $\ps$-free fragment of intuitionistic modal logic, it is worth mentioning that although both approaches share the same $\ps$-free axioms, they do not share the same $\ps$-free validities, i.e.~there are $\ps$-free theorems of $\mathsf{IS4}$ that may only be proven using axioms involving $\ps$.

-It is also important to mention that intuitionistic modal logic has played a significant role in the development of formal proof assistants, providing a foundation for expressing and reasoning about modalities, which are crucial for capturing various aforementioned aspects of formalised computational and mathematical reasoning.
+Most of the applications we have mentioned focus on the $\ps$-free fragment of constructive modal logic, but following on previous work of Fitch~\cite{fitch1948intuitionistic} and Wijesekera~\cite{wijesekera1990constructive}, constructive and intuitionistic modal logic may be enriched with the $\ps$ `possiblity' operator.
+Unlike in the classical setting, the modalities $\nec$ and $\ps$ are not inter-definable, and whereas $\nec$ allows us to reason about properties that are ensured throughout a computation, $\ps$ instead indicates outcomes that {\em may} happen, including, for example, the possibility of a crash or of finding a solution to an \textsc{np}-complete problem.